GauriGNaik/express_example/README.md

-# Example Express Application

-This is an example application to accompany the article 'Creating a basic site with node.js and Express'.
-The site is hosted on Heroku.

 # Milestone: DEPLOYMENT

 Our production environment is essentially a Digital Ocean Droplet with Ubuntu installed.
+We have used an example nodejs application for this purpose.

 In this milestone, we have created a deployment pipeline which supports the following properties:

 For task 1 and 2 we have added the automatic configuration script in git pre-push hook.